ajonesb/React-Chuck-Norris-API-Login/README.md

 Application which consists of a login component and a component which queries the api from https://api.chucknorris.io/jokes/random and shows random Chuck Norris quotes.

+The app uses the login functionality from the backend in Firebase for the user to be able to login to the application, controlled by Firebase.

 # Running the app